Spaceboards/qmk-comment-gen/README.md

 # qmk-comment-gen
 Generates fancy layout comments for qmk keymaps

 ## How to use qmk-commgen.py
-+ put keymap.c in the same folder as scripts
++ put keymap.c in the same folder as the .py
 + run qmk-commgen.py
-+ open comment.txt

-## How to use gui-commgen.py
-+ run gui-commgen.py
-+ locate & open keymap.c
 + open comment.txt

 ## What's new?